freeCodeCamp/guide/src/pages/bootstrap/bootstrap-buttons/index.md

 `.btn-xs` This is bootstrap's large button.

 <button type="button" class="btn btn-xs">Extra Small</button>

+#### Bootstrap Outlined Buttons:
+It is possible to also have outlined buttons rather than fully colored in ones.
+This is achieved by placing the mid fix `outline` between the button class you want.
+A sample usage would be as follows:

+`<button type="button" class="btn btn-outline-primary">Primary</button>`

+Outlined buttons are a part of Bootstrap since version 4, please be sure that you are using the right version if you are unable to get them work.

 _Note: Do not include the dot in the HTML Class Attribute, referring to the classes with a dot is only used when adjusting the classes in CSS._